 B2B eCommerce sales tend to have higher than average dollar value and include fewer one-item orders compared with B2C, which helps to simplify the picking, packing and shipping process for wholesale distributors.
 However, selling online means increased order volume which leaves no room for an inadequate order fulfillment process.
 Order fulfillment is a critical element of a B2B eCommerce operation and customers expect that their orders are dispatched quickly and efficiently - this is a key factor in attaining repeat business and ensuring customer satisfaction.
 So, before diving head first into the exciting world of online selling, integrate your eCommerce webstore with proper ERP software first, to ensure you have a rock-solid process for the picking, packing and especially shipping of product.
 This will allow you to keep up with the demands of an increased order volume and remain competitive.

-With Blue Link ERP, once an order is placed online the information automatically generates a sales order in the system, updating quantities available both on the website and in the ERP system and allocating inventory for picking.
+With ERP software, once an order is placed online, the information automatically generates a sales order in the system, updating quantities available both on the website and in the ERP system and allocating inventory for picking.
 Once the order is picked and packed, you can easily select the order to ship, enter shipment details, print the documents required to accompany the order, and mark the order as shipped.
-Once the order is shipped, Blue Link maintains a history of the shipment, the number of boxes shipped, and the items assigned to each box.
+Once the order is shipped, the ERP system maintains a history of the shipment, the number of boxes shipped, and the items assigned to each box.

-Other shipping functionality to consider in a new ERP system includes:
+Other beneficial shipping functionality to consider in a new ERP system for your integrated web store includes:

 If a user tries to include any product not on the list, the system will generate an error message that the product is not a part of the order thereby preventing the incorrect product from being shipped to the customer.
 An ERP system that integrates with shipping courier sites [more on this below] populates the overall tracking number for each shipment as well as the sub-tracking number for each shipping container which is populated back into the ERP.
 This eliminates the time required entering information into multiple systems and the associated keying errors with doing so.
 Once all items are packed into the boxes and the order is ready to go, the ship button triggers the system to do many different things such as emailing shipping confirmations and printing and/or emailing and posting the sales invoice.